Getting around Glasgow by Taxi with Glasgow Taxis

 Hop on the Glasgow Subway to reach many of Glasgow’s best attractions.
 The easy-to-navigate subway is the third oldest subway system in the world and serves the city centre and surrounding neighbourhoods.

 The subway runs between 06:30-23:15 every day except Sunday, when it operates between 10:00-17:50.
 Trains are typically every 4-8 minutes and there are two lines, Inner and Outer.
 Each line calls at all stops and a complete circle takes approximately 24 minutes.

 Glasgow is served by three main bus operators: First, McGill’s and Stagecoach.
 A variety of single, return, day or week passes are available.

 Buchanan Bus Station is the main bus terminus in Glasgow, Scotland.

 Buses run from the city centre to all major surrounding airports, with First Bus service 500 running 24 hours a day between Glasgow Airport and Buchanan Bus Station.

-Tickets can be purchased from machines or kiosks in the station using cash or card payments.
+Tickets can be purchased online or from machines at the station using cash or card payments.